jcrood/gangway/README.md

 An application that can be used to easily enable authentication flows via OIDC for a kubernetes cluster.
 Kubernetes supports [OpenID Connect Tokens](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#openid-connect-tokens) as a way to identify users who access the cluster.
-Gangly allows users to self-configure their `kubectl` configuration in a few short steps.
+Gangly has been improved and is now able to handle multiple clusters Gangly allows users to self-configure their `kubectl` configuration in a few short steps.

 ![gangly screenshot](docs/images/screenshot.png)